yedmed/steganalysis_with_CNN_Yedroudj-Net/README.md

 ## Extra
 The SRM part is available on http://dde.binghamton.edu/download/.

-The trained model was obtained while training the Network against [WOW](http://dde.binghamton.edu/vholub/pdf/WIFS12_Designing_Steganographic_Distortion_Using_Directional_Filters.pdf) steganography algorithm, usning a payload of 0.4 bpp.
+The trained model was obtained while training the Network against [WOW](http://dde.binghamton.edu/vholub/pdf/WIFS12_Designing_Steganographic_Distortion_Using_Directional_Filters.pdf) steganography algorithm, using a payload of 0.4 bpp.